ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Discussion

 There are some limitations in the current implementation.
-In particular, reconstruction time of 3D-ECCENTRIC data requires several hours.
+In particular, reconstruction time of 3D ECCENTRIC data requires several hours.
 For example, using a $64\times 64 \times 31$ matrix size for $3.4$~mm isotropic, the water removal step took 1 hour, the CS-SENSE-LR reconstruction took 3 hours on a GPU (or 12 hours on a CPU), and the parallel LCModel fitting took 1 hour on a high-performance server such as the Dell PowerEdge R7525 (with 64 cores of 2.9GHz and 128M cache, 512 GB RAM, and 3 NVIDIA Ampere A40 GPUs).
 This computation time may be considered relatively long for routine clinical applications.
-Also, at the moment patient motion or scanner drift is not corrected during ECCENTRIC acquisition, which may increase the variability of metabolite quantification.
-The metabolite concentrations were not provided in absolute units such as milimolar but expressed in IU relative to the water reference data that still provides comparable values across subjects and scanners.
-We note that for absolute quantification of ${}^1$H-FID-MRSI data only the T1 relaxation correction might be needed.
-Future improvements of our method will seek to shorten reconstruction and provide results faster for clinical use.
-Also absolute concentrations will be estimated, and the robustness of data acquisition with regard to motion and hardware instability will be increased to reduce variability of metabolite quantification.
+Also, at the moment subject motion or scanner drift is not corrected during ECCENTRIC acquisition, which may increase the variability of metabolite quantification.
+The metabolite concentrations were not provided in absolute units such as milimolar but expressed in institutional units (IU) relative to the water reference, which still provides comparable values across subjects and scanners.
+We note that for absolute quantification of FID-MRSI data only the T1 relaxation correction is needed, while ultra-short ($<$ 1ms) echo-time makes T2 relaxation negligible.
+Future improvements of our method will seek to speed-up the reconstruction and provide results faster to increase usability and increase robustness of data acquisition with regard to motion and hardware instability.

-In conclusion, we developed ECCENTRIC - an advanced MRSI method at ultra-high field that pushes the spatial and temporal limits of \textit{in vivo} metabolic imaging.
-ECCENTRIC demonstrated high quality performance in healthy volunteers and patients.
-We expect that ECCENTRIC will open exciting new avenues in neuroscience by mapping in great detail the brain neurochemistry in healthy and disease conditions to answer important questions and enable discoveries in clinical and research studies.
+In summary, we have introduced ECCENTRIC an advanced acquisition-reconstruction method for MRSI that pushes the boundaries of spatial and temporal capabilities for \textit{in vivo} metabolic imaging.
+Although here we specifically demonstrated ECCENTRIC for MRSI at 7T ultra-high field, this method is not limited to this field and could be used at higher ($\ge$9.4T) and lower (3T) fields.
+ECCENTRIC has exhibited exceptional performance in metabolite mapping in healthy volunteers, showcasing high-quality results.
+Anticipating that ECCENTRIC will pave the way for novel advancements in neuroscience, we envision its potential to provide detailed insights into brain neurochemistry in both healthy and pathological conditions.
+This innovation is poised to address crucial questions and facilitate groundbreaking discoveries in both fundamental research and clinical studies.